From Neil Levin, who used to run our sales in North America:

 Now to the ingredients to success:

-- Quality of the writing: based upon the Reader Reports I may add a point or two, or take away a point or two, from my overall score.
+- The quality of the writing: based upon the Reader Reports I may add a point or two, or take away a point or two, from my overall score.

 - Has the author published any other books?
 Most of these items on my list deal with the credibility of the author as a voice that should be listened to.
 The